-The child custody aspect of the intra family matters are often fiercely contested with parties yielding to emotions and striving to win at all cost.
+The child custody aspect of the intra-family matters is often fiercely contested with parties yielding to emotions and striving to win at all cost.

 In the District, there is a legal presumption of joint legal and physical custody among parties.